microsoftgraph/msgraph-sample-uwp/tutorial/02-create-app.md

     :::code language="xaml" source="../demo/GraphTutorial/MainPage.xaml" id="MainPageXamlSnippet":::

-    This defines a basic [NavigationView](/uwp/api/windows.ui.xaml.controls.navigationview) with **Home** and **Calendar** navigation links to act as the main view of the app.
+    This defines a basic [NavigationView](/uwp/api/windows.ui.xaml.controls.navigationview) with **Home**, **Calendar**, and **New event** navigation links to act as the main view of the app.
 It also adds a [LoginButton](https://github.com/windows-toolkit/Graph-Controls) control in the header of the view.
 That control will allow the user to sign in and out.
 The control isn't fully enabled yet, you will configure it in a later exercise.

 1. Right-click the **graph-tutorial** project in Solution Explorer and select **Add > New Item...**.
 Choose **Blank Page**, enter `HomePage.xaml` in the **Name** field, and select **Add**.
 Replace the existing `<Grid>` element in the file with the following.